itgalaxy/favicons/readme.md

       //   * false - use default
       //   * true - force use default, e.g. set background for Android icons
       //   * color - set background for the specified icons
-      // - mask - apply mask in order to create circle icon (applied by default for firefox). `boolean`
-      // - overlayGlow - apply glow effect after mask has been applied (applied by default for firefox). `boolean`
-      // - overlayShadow - apply drop shadow after mask has been applied .`boolean`
       //
-      android: true, // Create Android homescreen icon. `boolean` or `{ offset, background, mask, overlayGlow, overlayShadow }` or an array of sources
+      android: true, // Create Android homescreen icon. `boolean` or `{ offset, background }` or an array of sources
-      appleIcon: true, // Create Apple touch icons. `boolean` or `{ offset, background, mask, overlayGlow, overlayShadow }` or an array of sources
+      appleIcon: true, // Create Apple touch icons. `boolean` or `{ offset, background }` or an array of sources
-      appleStartup: true, // Create Apple startup images. `boolean` or `{ offset, background, mask, overlayGlow, overlayShadow }` or an array of sources
+      appleStartup: true, // Create Apple startup images. `boolean` or `{ offset, background }` or an array of sources
-      coast: true, // Create Opera Coast icon. `boolean` or `{ offset, background, mask, overlayGlow, overlayShadow }` or an array of sources
-      favicons: true, // Create regular favicons. `boolean` or `{ offset, background, mask, overlayGlow, overlayShadow }` or an array of sources
+      favicons: true, // Create regular favicons. `boolean` or `{ offset, background }` or an array of sources
-      firefox: true, // Create Firefox OS icons. `boolean` or `{ offset, background, mask, overlayGlow, overlayShadow }` or an array of sources
-      windows: true, // Create Windows 8 tile icons. `boolean` or `{ offset, background, mask, overlayGlow, overlayShadow }` or an array of sources
+      windows: true, // Create Windows 8 tile icons. `boolean` or `{ offset, background }` or an array of sources
-      yandex: true, // Create Yandex browser icon. `boolean` or `{ offset, background, mask, overlayGlow, overlayShadow }` or an array of sources
+      yandex: true, // Create Yandex browser icon. `boolean` or `{ offset, background }` or an array of sources },
-    },
   },
   callback = function (error, response) {